ardalis/ardalis-com-gatsby/src/pages/blog/scaling-redis.md

 share: true
 ---

 [Redis](https://redis.io/) is a popular open source cache server.
 When you have a web application that reaches the point of needing more than one front end server, or which has a database that's under too much load, introducing a Redis server between the application server and its database is a common approach.
 However, sometimes a single redis server is insufficient for the required load and performance requirements.
 When you need more performance than a single redis instance can offer, you need to consider how you're going to be [scaling redis](https://redis.io/docs/manual/scaling/) in your application's architecture.
 This article goes into detail on how to work with Redis and scale it using the built-in clustering tools.
-In addition, we'll look at an alternative using [ScaleOut StateServer's product, which offers several advantages over the built-in solution](https://www.scaleoutsoftware.com/featured/redis-vs-scaleout-what-you-need-to-know/).
+In addition, we'll look at an alternative using [ScaleOut In-Memory Database™, which offers several advantages over the built-in solution](https://www.scaleoutsoftware.com/featured/redis-vs-scaleout-what-you-need-to-know/).

 **NOTE:** I've known the team at ScaleOut Software for over a decade.
 They're an extremely nice and talented group, and they provided me with a hosting environment and other consideration for this article and its associated video.
 While they did provide technical assistance on the tests and evaluation performed, any errors should be considered my own.